 Fishing Blue Marlin is full of emotion and action, attracting thousands of fishermen from around the world each year, to try their luck at catching a Grander.
 Many world record-sized Marlins have been caught in the waters of Madeira.

 Fishing in Madeira has earned itself much fame since the ‘70s when fishermen began to capture specimens of over 1000 pounds (450 kg).
 Every May, the first Blue Marlin reach the waters of this archipelago and fishermen go to these islands each season to put their skills to the test.

-Responsible fishing is practised with these predators: after their capture, they are tagged and released alive to ensure the preservation of the species.
+Billfish fishing in Madeira is always catch & release!
+After the fight, they are tagged and released alive to ensure the preservation of the species.
 The best place to fish them in Madeira is to the south of the island.
-Protected by high cliffs, the sea here is protected from the prevailing winds from the Northeast and North.
+Thanks to the high mountains of the island, the sea here is protected from the prevailing winds from the Northeast and North.

-Tuna: Bluefin Tuna and Bigeye Tuna can be found off Madeira between February and November; the best months for Tuna fishing in Madeira are October & November.
-Albacore and Yellowfin Tuna are around from October to January.
+Bluefin Tuna and Bigeye Tuna can be found off Madeira between January and May; Tuna fishing in Madeira is also great October & November.
+Yellowfin Tuna are around from October to January.
 Albacore can be caught all year round.